rheber/decomment/README.md

 For some source file "blorb.foo", run `decomment blorb.foo` if you've built an executable, or `rdmd decomment blorb.foo` otherwise.

+If "blorb.foo" is written in some language "frotz" but is not treated as a frotz file by default, run `rdmd decomment blorb.foo --lang=frotz`.

 ## Workflow

 To add a new language: